jeetelongname/jeetelongname.github.io/blog-hugo/content/about.md

 type: "page"
 ---

-## Hi I am Jeet!
+## Hi i am Jeet!

-I am a Student that is studying computer science
+I am a student that is studying computer science, this is my blog.
-This is my Blog!

-Hopefully when I do get the time Ill write up some of my recipies and include more of my thoughts.
+Hopefully when i do get the time ill write up some of my recipes and include more of my thoughts.

-## Thats well and good but whats it about?

-I use Linux, and I cook, this is what I will write about when I find the time.
-I am constantly experimenting with new pieces of software and will probably write about them at some point.
+There is more to come here eventually...